National list member of the Parliament of Sri Lanka

 A national list member of parliament (national list MP) is a nominated member of parliament who is appointed by a political party or an independent group to the Parliament of Sri Lanka.
-The number of national list MPs allocated to a contesting party or an independent group depends on the proportion to their share of the national vote.
+The number of national list MPs allocated to a contesting party or an independent group depends on the proportion of their share of the national vote.
 A total of 29 national list MPs are appointed alongside 196 elected MPs (elected from 22 multi-member electoral districts) making a total of 225 members in the parliament.